 Voluntary leisure-time insurance for employees

-The coverage of the insurance extends to accidents that are not deemed compensable as occupational accidents.
-However, compensation will not be paid for an accident if the employee’s work on behalf of the employer and the employer’s obligation to pay remuneration have been suspended for an uninterrupted period of more than 30 days at the time of the accident.
-Nor will compensation be paid for an accident that happens after this time limit during sick leave, care leave, temporary lay-off or similar, even though the employment contract is still valid.
+No compensation is paid for an accident if the employee’s work and employer’s obligation to pay remuneration have been suspended for an uninterrupted period of more than 30 days at the time of the accident.
+Nor will compensation be paid for an accident that happens after this time limit during sick leave, care leave, temporary lay-off, or similar, even though the employment contract is still valid.

-With regard to compensation for loss of earnings and the survivors’ pension, only the earnings paid by the employer who took out the policy will be considered.
+With regard to compensation for loss of earnings and the survivors’ pension, only earnings paid by the employer that took out the policy are taken into account.

 Certain provisions of the Workers’ Compensation Act limit the claim events covered by leisure-time insurance.
 Claim events not compensated by leisure-time insurance include pain induced by work-related postures, assault, and road accidents.

 Compensation for loss of income paid under leisure-time insurance are subsidiary to compensation paid under the Health Insurance Act and pensions paid under earnings-related pension legislation.
 Subsidiarity means that the amount which the employee would be entitled to receive for the same period of disability under the Health Insurance Act on earnings-related pension legislation is deducted from the compensation for loss of income.